-Dr. Paul W. Juodawlkis is an Assistant Leader of the Quantum Information and Integrated Nanosystems Group, where he is working to develop photonic integrated circuit (PIC) technology for application to quantum information, optical communication, laser radar, inertial navigation, and microwave sensing systems.
+Dr. Paul W. Juodawlkis is the leader of the Quantum Information and Integrated Nanosystems Group, where he is providing technical and administrative leadership to a diverse team of scientists, engineers, and support staff engaged in the research and development of quantum processors (both superconducting and trapped-ion qubits), quantum and classical sensors, superconducting digital electronics, and integrated photonic technologies (silicon-based, compound semiconductor, and hybrid).
 Beyond this work, he has a broad range of technical interests, including optoelectronic components, compound-semiconductor materials, nonlinear optical devices, and ultrafast phenomena.

-Dr. Juodawlkis is a Fellow of both the IEEE and the Optical Society (OSA).
-He has authored or coauthored more than 130 peer-reviewed journal and conference publications.
+Juodawlkis is a Fellow of both the IEEE and the Optical Society (OSA).
+He has authored or coauthored more than 150 peer-reviewed journal and conference publications.
 He has participated on a number of technical program committees, including serving as program co-chair (2010) and general co-chair (2012) of the Conference on Lasers and Electro-Optics (CLEO).
-He was an elected member of the IEEE Photonics Society Board of Governors (2011–2013), served as vice president of membership for the society (2014-2016), and is currently secretary-treasurer for the society.
+He was an elected member of the IEEE Photonics Society Board of Governors (2011–2013), and served as vice president of membership (2014-2016) and secretary-treasurer (2017-2019) for the society.